Knewton/Zoidberg/EXAMPLE.md

     WRB      	JJ       	NNS      	VBD      	PRP      	VB       	IN       	DT       	NN       	.

 ## Problem inference
-    I think this problem is about Mrs. Jones, Mrs. Jones' family, and Mrs. Jones' friends exchanging bananas and asks a single question.
+    I think this problem is about Mrs. Jones, Mrs. Jones' family, and Mrs. Jones' friends comparing or exchanging bananas and asks a single question.

 ## Parsed problem
     Mrs. Jones         	bought             	some               	bananas            	.